 You can soon go back to your personal story and I'll happily go back to mine.

-I'll conclude with a quick bullet point list of where we've gone today and all the reasons why you might still single when meeting and attracting men is frustratingly easy for you.
+I'll conclude with a quick list of where we've gone today and all the reasons why you might still single when meeting and attracting men is so frustratingly easy for you.

-Stick to the parts you NOW feel is your own based on the honesty I asked of yourself:
+Everything on the list might not fit your personal situation exactly but I'm sure you can check off the parts you NOW feel is your own, based on the honesty I asked of yourself above:

 - Relying on luck to make it happen for you.